opendocsg/slw-judgments-backfill/2018_SGHC_168/report.md

 Gabriel’s trip to London.
 The Firm does not make any submissions on the rest of the disbursements.

 80     I pause to note that _Singapore Civil Procedure_ states (at para 59/24/3) that the ambit of “disbursements” is not defined in the Rules of Court (Cap 322, R 5, 2014 Rev Ed) (nor, indeed, in the LPA).
-That said, in _Ong Jane Rebecca v Lim Lie Hoa & Ors_ [2008] 3 SLR(R) 189 at [11], the High Court held that the word “disbursements” was wide enough to include loans or debts properly incurred by a party for the purposes of the litigation, provided that it is proven that these loans or debts are due and payable and would be paid after taxation.
+That said, in _Ong Jane Rebecca v Lim Lie Hoa & Ors_ <span class="citation">[2008] 3 SLR(R) 189</span> at [11], the High Court held that the word “disbursements” was wide enough to include loans or debts properly incurred by a party for the purposes of the litigation, provided that it is proven that these loans or debts are due and payable and would be paid after taxation.

 81     Looking at the evidence as a whole, I am of the view that the sum of S$50,000 that the Client then paid to the Firm on 16 January 2014 is what r 2(1) of the LP(SA)R calls “client’s money”, that is, “money held or received by a solicitor on account of a person for whom he is acting (in relation to the holding or receipt of such money) either as a solicitor, or in connection with his practice as a solicitor”.
 The sum of S$50,000 was basically a deposit to be held in the client account against the Firm’s fees and costs.